Penn Medicine: University of Pennsylvania Health System

 • Dr. Taine Pechet, Chief of Surgery at Penn Presbyterian Medical Center

-• Dr. Andrew Haas, principal investigator in a mesothelioma CAR T-cell therapy study
+• Dr. Andrew Haas, Director of the Section of Interventional Pulmonology and Thoracic Oncology and principal investigator in a mesothelioma CAR T-cell therapy study

 Cancer Center Affiliations Icon